-Who is St. Tatyana?
+Who is St. Tatiana?

-It is customary to judge about the upcoming spring and summer by the weather on this day: if the weather is freezing and clear, there will be a good harvest; if it’s warm and there is blizzard, then the crop won’t be rich.
-They say that if the weather is sunny on Tatyana’s Day, the birds will return early in spring.
+It is customary to judge about the upcoming spring and summer by the weather on this day: if the weather is freezing and clear, there will be a good harvest; if it’s warm and there is a blizzard, then the crop won’t be rich.
+They say that if the weather is sunny on Tatiana’s Day, the birds will return early in spring.
 Being in a messy house is also believed to bring misfortune on this day.
-Therefore, people try to clean the house well on Tatyana’s Day.
+Therefore, people try to clean the house well on Tatiana’s Day.

 The villagers believed that the woman born on that day would be an outstanding housewife: "Tatiana bakes the loaf, washes the carpets in the river, and goes dancing."
 If you talk to girls Tatiana on slavic-girl.com while Ukrainian Dating Online, be sure to greet her on her name-day!
 You may order a bouquet or another gift from the site for your Ukraine Girl.
 Every Tatiana will be definitely pleased with your sweet attention!